Columbus Snowfall Totals & Accumulation Averages

 These averages don't show how much Columbus's snowfall varies from year to year.

-In December, for instance, one in four years totals over 7.5 inches of snow.
-Another 25 percent of years receive less than 2.4 inches for the month.
+In December, for instance, one in four years totals over eight inches of snow.
+Another 25 percent of years receive less than 1.7 inches for the month.

-Snow in February ranges from over 7.8 inches in heavy snowfall years to three inches or less in light years.
+Snow in February ranges from over 10.4 inches in heavy snowfall years to 2.6 inches or less in light years.

 When Columbus Has Its First & Last Snowfalls

-The season's last snowfall in most years happens in April.
-About once every four years April has no snow, which moves the last snowfall to March.
+The season's last snowfall in most years happens in March.
+About once every four years April also receives some snow.

 Columbus is normally free of snow every year from May to September.